william-horn/event-maker/package/README.md

 You can disconnect event connections by *name*, *handler function*, or by the *connection instance* returned from the `connect` method.

-The `disconnect` method takes up to three options; all of them are optional.
+The `disconnect` method takes one 'options' object as an argument which can contain the following fields:

 * **name**? *&lt;string>*